creyente1897/ManageIT-API/README.md

 This is a REST API made with nodejs .
 It is a simple Todo API that performs basic CRUD operations i.e Create, Read, Update and Delete helping users to keep track of daily tasks .
 It has features like user authentication through JWT , storing profile image for the user with Multer and sending email to a new or leaving user using SendGrid.

+A simple API reference provided if you visit the [DEMO](http://manageit-api.herokuapp.com/)

 ## Prerequisites

 - NodeJS